 Peace and Joy Family Project

 After several years of supporting the Peace & Joy Orphanage, it became clear that the living situation remained unsafe and was simply not the best option for the children.
 Espwa met with the orphanage’s leadership in 2013 and worked through many issues, ultimately deciding the best path forward was closing the orphanage.
 We discovered most of the children had living family – a parent, grandparent, aunt or uncle – and were not truly ‘orphans’ in the typical sense of the word.
 Yet after forging relationships with the children, we still wanted to serve and bless them as they grew up.
-We came up with a plan where the kids were placed back in families (with relatives or a foster family) that we would continue to support.
+We came up with a plan where the kids were placed back in families (with relatives or a foster family) that we would continue to support and develop.

 We’ve always sought ways to be a “hand up” to the families, not a “hand out.”
 We assist the families by paying each child’s school expenses (annually), healthcare (as needed), and a monthly stipend for living expenses.
 Our Haitian team members, Paul & Frantz, meet with the families monthly to disperse support, check in on the kids, and strengthen relationships.
 Our annual beach trip continues to be a glorious day of fun, food, laughs, smiles, and joy.

 As our project has shifted from relief/rehabilitation into development, we’ve built on our foundation of trust to continue walking through life with the families.
 We’ve partnered with EBAC church to provide Christian ministry.
 We’ve discussed plans of stopping the monthly stipend with each family after 2017, giving them an opportunity to support their own families through small businesses.
 And we’ve committed to supporting each child’s education and medical care until they graduate school, while ultimately pointing each family to Christ’s love.